Frequently Asked Questions

 What is ECZ-ID Insurability Readiness™?

 ECZ-ID Insurability Readiness™ is a derived add-on on the parent passport.
 It is NOT a package.
 It is NOT purchasable or manually editable.
-It is automatically computed from your trust posture, compliance evidence, and verification state—indicating readiness for insurer engagement.
+It is automatically computed from active passport state, evidence state, and canonical ECZ-ID Core rules—indicating readiness for insurer engagement.

 What is the KYA Ready Pack™?

 KYA Ready Pack™ is the Know-Your-Agent readiness pack.
-It is a distinct commercial acquisition object counted in the 25 total packages and includes Agent Credential, Identity Continuity, and API Passport for agent-first onboarding.
+It is a core bundle counted among the 33 total packages and includes Agent Credential, Identity Continuity, and API Passport for agent-first onboarding.

 What is the ECZ-ID Business Passport™?